amalfkhan/new-york-bites/README.md

-# New York Restaurant Review
+# New York Restaurant Reviews

 An application for users to post reviews on restaurants in New York